kinode-dao/kinode-book/src/chess_app/chess_engine.md

 The [pleco docs](https://github.com/pleco-rs/Pleco#using-pleco-as-a-library) show everything you can do using the pleco library.
 But this isn't very interesting by itself!
 We want to play chess with other people.
-Let's start by creating a persisted state for the chess app and an IPC format for sending messages to other nodes.
+Let's start by creating a persisted state for the chess app and an `body` format for sending messages to other nodes.

 In `my_chess/src/lib.rs` add the following simple Request/Response interface and persistable game state:
 ```rust